 Install two 5/16" self-taping mounting screws.
 One on the bottom right-hand side and one on the bottom left-hand side as shown (RA).
-These mounting holes will not line up with your original holes.
 Do not be alarmed if the cooling unit does not sit tight with the box at first.
-After you fasten the freezer mounting screws, the unit will be sucked in tight.
+After you fasten the mounting screws, the unit will be sucked in tight.